gered/clj-browserchannel/chat-demo/README.md

 http://localhost:8080/ in your browser.
 Open it in multiple browser windows to see the chat communication in action.

+At the bottom of the `-main` function in `chat-demo.server`, you can comment/uncomment out the different `run-` functions to choose which web server you want to test out the demo with.

 ## About

 Written by: